AniketTheTechVersa/Project-Airsafe/README.md

 **Solutions in Depth**

-1. **Enhanced Detection Technologies**:
+- **Enhanced Detection Technologies**:
-   1. Airlines should adopt **LIDAR-based turbulence sensors**, which can detect clear-air turbulence (CAT) up to 30 kilometres ahead of the aircraft.
+- Airlines should adopt **LIDAR-based turbulence sensors**, which can detect clear-air turbulence (CAT) up to 30 kilometres ahead of the aircraft.
-   1. Utilize satellite-based **GNSS signals** to monitor atmospheric disturbances.
+- Utilize satellite-based **GNSS signals** to monitor atmospheric disturbances.
-1. **Operational Adjustments**:
+ **Operational Adjustments**:
-   1. Collaborate with weather forecasting agencies to access **micro-climate reports**, focusing on turbulence-prone regions.
+   - Collaborate with weather forecasting agencies to access **micro-climate reports**, focusing on turbulence-prone regions.
-   1. Redesign flight paths over areas like the ITCZ during peak turbulent months.
+   -Redesign flight paths over areas like the ITCZ during peak turbulent months.
-1. **Passenger Engagement**:
+ **Passenger Engagement**:
-   1. Implement **real-time turbulence notifications** via onboard systems to ensure passengers stay seated and buckled.
+   - Implement **real-time turbulence notifications** via onboard systems to ensure passengers stay seated and buckled.
 -----
 **How Safe Is Air Travel?**